This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A snapshot of the approved project plan that is used for comparison over the course of a project.

 - A snapshot of a configuration item (CI) or a set of configuration items (CIs) frozen at a point in time for a particular purpose.
 A baseline can be recorded to ensure that the infrastructure can be restored to a trusted state should a change fail or the CI need to be built again.
 A baseline will also be established for the roll out of new CIs and for use in a disaster recovery situation.

 - A read-only copy of a module, which contains the history of the module up to the time the baseline was created.

-- A permanent copy of a component in a particular repository workspace or stream.
+- In source control management, a permanent copy of a component in a particular repository workspace or stream.
 A component baseline represents a configuration of a component at a particular point in time.

 baseline coordinate (B-coordinate)

 In architecture, one of a pair of values that identify the position of an addressable position with respect to the origin of a specified I,B coordinate system.
 This value is specified as a distance in addressable positions from the I-axis of an I,B coordinate system.
 See also sequential baseline position.

 baseline direction (B-direction)